data98/exercise-app/README.md

 # Exercise App

-This project is an exercise app made with react, react-router, material UI, etc.
+This project is an exercise app made with react, react-router, material UI, RapidAPIs etc.

 ## Hosting Link